 BUREAU AND STAFF

-3 A special officer, who shall be known as: "the General Purchasing Agent", and such other officers and employees as may be required for the proper conduct of the work of the Purchasing Bureau may be appointed as provided in The Civil Service Act.
+A special officer, who shall be known as: "the General Purchasing Agent", and such other officers and employees as may be required for the proper conduct of the work of the Purchasing Bureau may be appointed under Part 3 of The Public Service Act.

 HOW PURCHASES TO BE MADE

 The General Purchasing Agent shall arrange for the purchase of any and all commodities of any nature whatsoever that may be required for the use of the various departments of the public service of the province with the following exceptions: